 Direct evangelism forms an important part of student testimony.
 Students conduct Gospel mission services, street meetings, jail services, and cooperate with the program of the Bible Lovers League to encourage Scripture reading as a means of soul winning.
 In rural areas, students conduct meetings in school houses, country churches, and in homes, reaching many who would have no other Gospel ministry.
 A central feature of all Christian testimony of students is that of Bible teaching in Sunday Schools, Bible institutes, and in regular preaching ministry.
+The school of th

-E M I N A R Y
+I B R A R Y